imbhe/Active-Sampling/Application/README.md

-# Code for the application in Section 6.
+# Application

+Code used for the application experiments (Section 6) in the paper Active sampling: A machine-learning-assisted framework for finite population inference with optimal subsamples by Henrik Imberg, Xiaomi Yang, Carol Flannagan and Jonas Bärgman.

 Contents
 * Data: Input data